Angels in America: Production history

 A critically acclaimed production opened at Berkeley Repertory Theatre in April 2018, directed by original commissioner Tony Taccone and featuring Randy Harrison as Prior, Stephen Spinella (who originated Prior Walter on Broadway) as Roy Cohn, Carmen Roman as Hannah, Benjamin T. Ismail as Louis, Danny Binstock as Joe, Bethany Jillard as Harper, Francisca Faridany and Lisa Ramirez alternating as the Angel, and Caldwell Tidicue, better known as Bob the Drag Queen, making his stage debut as Belize.

 In the spring of 2023, Washington, D.C.'s Arena Stage presented Part 1, Millennium Approaches, starkly staged by Hungarian director Janos Szasz.
 The Washington Posts critic noted "Angels in America is back in freshly provocative, exhilarating form," particularly "the collision of seven disparate figures...who interconnect over matters political, medical, romantic — and most malignantly, through the machinations of one of them, lawyer Roy Cohn, played by Edward Gero to the toxic T."

 The South Australian revival of Millennium Approaches & Perestroika directed by Hayley Horton as performed at the Adelaide Little Theatre by the Adelaide Theatre Guild from 2 May 2024 - 25 May 2024.
 The production starred Kate Anolak as Hannah, Lee Cook as Louis, Rachel Dalton as The Angel, Brant Eustice as Roy, Matt Houston as Prior, Casmira Lorien as Harper, Eric McDowell and Belize and Lindsay Prodea as Joe with original music by Phil Short.

 In October 2024, a production of the play opened at Finnish National Theatre where it had also run three decades earlier in 1994.
 The new production was adapted to a single four-hour play by Linda Wallgren who also directed it.

 In April 2025, the International Theatre Amsterdam ensemble performed a new production of the play, remaking the 2008 version directed by ITA director Ivo van Hove.
 Kushner expressed his admiration for the 2008 production, called it the best iteration of the play he had seen so far.
+It was Hans Kesting's final role as part of the ITA ensemble.